 What If I Didn’t Work 75% of The Normal Hours?

 If you did not work 75% of the normal customary hours for your job during the 13 weeks preceding your workplace accident, there are several methods that can be used to determine your AWW…and there is a standard sequence for examining them.

 The first method is to use the wages of a similar employee.

 However, what constitutes a similar employee can be an issue in and of itself.
 For instance, if you have been with the company for 15 years, make $25.00 per hour, and normally work 50 hours per week, a brand new hire making $11.00 per hour and only working part-time would not constitute a “similar employee.”

 If a true similar employee exists, you follow the same “13-week method” outlined earlier, using that employee’s wages for the same time period.

-What if your employment is seasonal?
+What about seasonal employment?
 The law states that you use the calendar year or the 52 weeks immediately preceding your accident to calculate your AWW.
 Unfortunately, the law states that the employee has “the burden of proving that this method will be more reasonable and fairer” than the options listed above.

 If none of the foregoing applies, the full-time wages of the injured worker will be used.

 Of course, there might be other relevant circumstances in your case to consider.

 If you had a second job during the 13 calendar weeks preceding the calendar week of your industrial accident, those wages need to be included as part of your AWW, especially if your injury prevents you from performing that job as well.